 To guarantee sufficient differentiation of the building volume and maintain reasonable building ratio, the tower is made of five modular floors, repeated in different combinations.
 The structure is carried by the core and a regular column-grid that spans up to 14.7 metres.
 As a result the walls of the apartments are not structural and their arrangement is open to future flexibility.
 Each quarter of the tower has its own lobby with elevators serving no more than two apartments at a time.
 For greater efficiency, two lobbies share service elevators, MEP risers, and fire escapes.

 The mix of apartments of different sizes and types, including multi-storey duplexes, are distributed throughout the building, offering a variety of conditions to meet each tenant’s needs and provide each level with a unique identity.
 The apartments generally consist of three areas: a public reception area, a private living space, and a service area.
 The foyer and grand living room in the reception area include areas for seating and dining with access to a spacious viewing terrace.
 The private space features a family living room and bedrooms with en-suite bathrooms and walk-in closets and often also includes access to a terrace.
-The service area comprises a kitchen with storage and laundry room attached and a maid’s bedroom with bathroom.
+The service area includes a kitchen with storage and laundry room attached.
 All the main spaces, such as living rooms and bedrooms, provide a clear height of 3.31 metres.

 Beirut Terraces provides amenities for residents at the entry level, such as a generous spa with pool, sauna, steam and massage rooms and shopping facilities along the eastern boulevard.